 A self-professed “culture vulture” and locavore, Briana is an active member of DC’s nonprofit and cultural communities.
-She is Co-Chair of the Steering Committee for EALDC and is a member of the Association of Fundraising Professionals, Metro Events Specialists, and the Young Nonprofit Leadership Network.
+She was a Co-Chair of the Steering Committee for EALDC and is a member of the Association of Fundraising Professionals, Metro Events Specialists, and the Young Nonprofit Leadership Network.

 Originally from Houston, Briana holds a Master of Arts Management from Carnegie Mellon University and a Bachelor of Music from Boston University.

 Board Member at Large

 In love with the arts since childhood, Stephanie studied piano, ballet, and French horn before finding her passion in arts management.
 She currently works at Washington Performing Arts as the Associate Director of Major Gifts, and has held previous posts with the Baltimore Symphony Orchestra at Strathmore and the Cincinnati Symphony Youth Orchestra.
 In addition to her board service with Gourmet Symphony, she is the Vice President of Membership for the DC Metro Area Chapter of the Association of Fundraising Professionals, and is a former co-chair of Emerging Arts Leaders DC.
 Stephanie holds an MA in Arts Administration from the University of Cincinnati College-Conservatory of Music, an MBA from the UC Lindner College of Business, and a BM in Music Performance from Florida State University.